VHS Revival confronts an overlooked document of 90s ghetto culture.

 Kid [to a reluctant Q following his battle with Bishop] : Yo, you got the juice now, man.

-Dickinson has a sharp eye for ghetto youth culture, offering condolence for the plight of the underprivileged while never becoming overly sympathetic, a factor that is crucial for movies of this nature.
+Dickerson has a sharp eye for ghetto youth culture, offering condolence for the plight of the underprivileged while never becoming overly sympathetic, a factor that is crucial for movies of this nature.
 Q steals records, but he does so through the temptation of artistic endeavour.
 Bishop deals dope, but he does so to support his family as his addict father zones out under the pressure of ghetto life.
-He also captures the inner child in characters who are for to grow up prematurely.
+He also captures the inner child in characters who are forced to grow up prematurely.
 Here, fashion and music are religion, video games act as a conduit for violence, and playful kids swap their school books for ghetto blasters as soon as their parents’ backs are turned.
-But as in Mathieu Kassovitz’s La Haine, idle hands are the devil’s playthings, and although the movie’s kids are juvenile at heart, this is as much a curse as a blessing as the four find themselves ‘pimp-rolling’ toward their inevitable demise.
+But as in Mathieu Kassovitz’s La Haine, idle hands are the devil’s plaything, and though the movie’s kids are juvenile at heart, this is as much a curse as a blessing, as the four find themselves ‘pimp-rolling’ toward their inevitable demise.

 The movie is by no means perfect.
 The tone is somewhat muddled, leaping from moments of slapstick comedy to devastating violence, while the final act meanders through a protracted chase scene brought to a conclusion by the kind of ironic twist that fails to fully register.
 The police play too much of a peripheral role also, appearing as caricatures who seem detached from the criminal world they are very much central to.
 Perhaps as a way to bring levity to proceedings, there is an often quirky edge reminiscent of Spike Lee’s Do the Right Thing, but the balance is a little off and the movie sometimes suffers as a consequence.